Get in Touch

 • Uncovering core business processes

-• Choosing suitable metrics to assess process performance
+• Selecting appropriate metrics to evaluate process performance

 • Detecting business process antipatterns